JMicallef97/WinForms-Font-Swapper/README.md

 # Licensing

 Both the library and test program are licensed under the MIT license.
 The replacement font used in the test program is called "ShareTechMono_Regular", and a copy of its license (the SIL open font license) is located at "WFS Test Program - Source Code And Program\Licenses\".
 If you use this library in a project I'd love to hear about it!

+Please make sure that you have permission (e.g., a license or written permission) from the font creator before you use their fonts in your program.